Soehrensia candicans

 Soehrensia candicans is a species of cactus from northern and western Argentina (Monte Desert).
 It has large fragrant white flowers that open at night.

 Description

 Soehrensia candicans has a shrubby growth habit, with individual stems up to 60 cm tall.
 The plant as a whole can be as much as 3 m across.
 The stems are light green, with a diameter of up to 14 cm and have 9–11 low ribs.
 The large white areoles are spaced at 2–3 cm and produce brownish yellow spines, the central spines being up to 10 cm long, the radial spines only up to 4 cm.

 The fragrant white flowers open at night.
 They are large, up to 19 cm across and 18–23 cm long.

+Distribution

+Soehrensia candicans is widespread in the Argentine provinces of Mendoza, San Juan, Córdoba, La Rioja, La Pampa, Buenos Aires and San Luis in the foothills of the Andes and Sierras of the Pampas at altitudes of 100 to 2000 meters.

 Taxonomy

 The species was first described in print by Joseph zu Salm-Reifferscheidt-Dyck in 1834 in his work Hortus Dyckensis, where he attributed the name Cereus candicans to Gillies.
 In 1920, Britton and Rose placed the species in Trichocereus.
 In a 1987 publication, David Hunt transferred the species to the genus Echinopsis, attributing this placement to Frédéric Weber.
 The broad circumscription of Echinopsis remains controversial; the genus is accepted not to be monophyletic.